 7. Learn How to Handle Distractions

-Even if you’ve managed to avoid as many distractions as possible, there will still be moments when you’re going to get interrupted.
+Even if you’ve managed to avoid getting distracted, there will still be moments when you’re going to get interrupted.
 In these cases, you need to learn how to manage the distractions that have popped up.

-For example, if your roommate starts talking up a storm, politely inform them you’re currently bust and you’ll talk to them when you take your break.
+For example, let’s say your roommate starts talking up a storm.
+Politely inform them you’re currently bust and you’ll talk to them when you take your break.
 If someone has a question or concern, jot it down and inform the person that you’ll resolve the problem later.

-If there’s an emergency that does take you away from work, make sure that note where you left off so that when you do get back to the project you know where you left off.
+What if there’s an emergency that does take you away from work?
+Make sure that note where you left off so when you do get back, you know where you left off.